At a glance: Democratic presidential primary results and state delegate counts

 Delegate count: 14

 Like Idaho, North Dakota strongly backed Sanders in 2016.
 Unlike Idaho, the state has chosen to stick with caucuses in 2020, a system seen as an advantage for Sanders and his intensely loyal followers.
-There has not been any public polling of North Dakota.
+There was no public polling of North Dakota.

 DEMOCRATS ABROAD